alexgavrilyuk/Neuroledger/frontend/src/features/chat/README.md

 # Chat Feature

-This feature implements persistent, contextual chat history with asynchronous AI response generation.
+This feature implements persistent, contextual chat history with asynchronous AI response generation, now fully integrated with the Dashboard interface.

 ## Overview

 The chat feature allows users to:

-- Create and manage chat sessions
+- Create and manage chat sessions (now displayed in the Sidebar)
 - Send messages to a chat session
 - Receive AI-generated responses in real-time via WebSockets
 - View past conversations and their generated reports